fire1ce/3os.org/docs/blog.md

 ---

+## New Design and new features (15/03/22)

+> I've been working on the new design and new features for a while now.
+> Most of the work was done on the backend for this website icluding CI/CD, and Cloudflare workers.
+> Some of the new features include: Tags and Comments on pages.
+This feature will be implemented on most of the pages in the future.

 ## Added New Tools to Penetration Testing (24/10/21)

 > [Bettercap 1.6.2][bettercap-page-url] tool for man in the middle attack and ssl strip